hovlad/litehtmltopng/README.md

 ### Using litehtmltopng

-Before running litehtmltopng copy the files freetype.dll (from libs\freetype) cairo.dll (from libs\cairo) and litehtml.dll (libs\litehtml) into the same folder where litehtmltopng.exe is.
+Before running litehtmltopng copy the files freetype.dll (from libs\freetype) cairo.dll (from libs\cairo) and litehtml.dll (libs\litehtml) into the same folder where litehtmltopng.exe .

 ### Additionally